Kate’s Best Penne with Spicy Vodka Sauce Recipe

-Penne with spicy vodka sauce is a fun change from the original pasta with tomato sauce recipe.
-This pasta with a sharp flavor from the vodka and red pepper flakes make any occasion feel special.
+This penne with spicy vodka sauce recipe is a fun change from your standard pasta with tomato sauce recipe.
+This pasta with a sharp flavor from the vodka and red pepper flakes all in a silky cream sauce makes any occasion feel special.

 What is Vodka Sauce?